 The commissioning ceremony is a tradition for the ROTC program, which has seen the student cadets prepare for service to their country.

 Those commissioned Dec.
 13 as second lieutenants included:

 - Neily Jimenez, an organizational communication major from Christiana, Tennessee.

 - Ethan Roberts, an integral studies major from Dickson, Tennessee.

-McCarthy shared how all three are heading to a distinctive military branch: Jimenez to the Army National Guard in intelligence, Roberts into active duty with military police and Teufert to reserved forces duty in military intelligence.
+McCarthy shared how they are heading to a distinctive military branch: Jimenez to the Army National Guard in intelligence and Roberts into active duty with military police.

 “All of them are highly intelligent and confident,” McCarthy said.
 “We’re excited to be able to do this — commission them and send them out into the real world.”